 Just be aware of the main rule for spousal RRSPs: If amounts are withdrawn from a spousal RRSP in the year the contribution is made or in either of the next two calendar years, the income will attribute back to the contributor.

 Tax-free savings accounts

-About 10 million Canadians have already set up tax-free savings accounts.
-Since these are funded with after-tax income, there's nothing wrong with the higher-income spouse giving the lower-income spouse or adult children $20,000 each for their TFSAs (provided they have the contribution room).
+Millions of Canadians have already set up tax-free savings accounts.
+Since these are funded with after-tax income, there's nothing wrong with the higher-income spouse giving the lower-income spouse or adult children $31,000 each for their TFSAs (provided they have the contribution room).

 All the income earned in a TFSA is tax-free, so there are no attribution worries.